You Must Consider The Division Of Your Investments Accounts Pursuant To Your Divorce

 Couples who have investments, such as brokerage accounts must consider the taxation of capital gains and losses into account during property division.
 Each party is entitled to a fair portion of the value.

-At The Prince Law Group, we help you determine how your financial decisions made today will affect you after your divorce.
+At The Prince Law Group, LLC, we help you determine how your financial decisions made today will affect you after your divorce.
 Our attorneys review your finances with you, analyze those of your spouse, and educate you on your share of the marital estate.

 We can assist you with the division of investment accounts for these and other financial vehicles: